syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge/mail-merge-options.md

 ## Skip to merge image

+You can skip to merge particular image while performing mail merge in Word document.

-The following code example shows how to skip merging particular image while performing mail merge in Word document.
+The following code example shows how to skip merging particular image during mail merge process.

 {% tabs %}